Resources

 P2P payments

-Peer-to-peer (or P2P or people-to-people) payment apps like the popular Monzo, PayPal, and Wise (formerly TransferWise) let customers pay for goods or pay one another.
+Peer-to-peer (or P2P or people-to-people) payment apps or gateways like the popular Monzo, PayPal, and Wise (formerly TransferWise) let customers pay for goods or pay one another.
 P2P payments can help request money owed from friends or contribute to funds for a good or common cause like a birthday present for a business connection.
 Even better, you can perform all these features on your mobile phone.

 How to select an eCommerce platform for mobile phone and tablet apps